lfe/blog/src/_posts/2014-05-28-1516-the-secret-history-of-lfe.md

 ---
 {% include JB/setup %}
-When asked recently about the history of LFE on the <a href="https://groups.google.com/d/msg/lisp-flavoured-erlang/XA5HeLbQQDk/Jdbf0KJV7dUJ">LFE mail list</a>, Robert replied with some nice information that we couldn't resist highlighing/duplicating here:
+When asked recently about the history of LFE on the <a href="https://groups.google.com/d/msg/lisp-flavoured-erlang/XA5HeLbQQDk/Jdbf0KJV7dUJ">LFE mail list</a>, Robert replied with some nice information that we couldn't resist highlighting/duplicating here:

 	The earliest work is actually from 2007 but this was toying with parsing and implementing a lisp and was more a preamble to LFE.
 The real work with LFE didn't start until 2008.
 The earliest LFE files I can find are from March 2008.
-Originally I wasn't using github, or any other vcs for that matter, and just kept the separate versions as copies of the directory tree.
+Originally I wasn't using GitHub, or any other VCS for that matter, and just kept the separate versions as copies of the directory tree.

 	There were a number of reasons why I started with LFE: